13ros27/13ros27.github.io/content/blog/2024-12-04-const-array-from-fn.md

 ```rust
 error[E0015]: cannot call non-const closure in constant functions
 ```
-This seems to pretty straightforwardly dash our hopes without the [const_trait_impl](https://github.com/rust-lang/rust/issues/67792) feature, we can't make a function that uses a callback.
+This seems to pretty straightforwardly dash our hopes as without the [const_trait_impl](https://github.com/rust-lang/rust/issues/67792) feature, we can't make a function that uses a callback.

 ### What about a macro?
 While we clearly can't do this with a function, declarative macros effectively copy-paste code into our program, so should work just fine.
 And indeed it does (sorry for ruining the surprise :D).